CraterCrash/godot-orchestrator-docs/docs/about/introduction.md

 You can also contribute by opening GitHub issues or translating the documentation into your own language.
 If you are interested in helping, see [Ways to contribute](../contributing/ways-to-contribute) and [Writing documentation](../contributing/writing-documentation), or get in touch with the team on <ExternalLink href="https://discord.gg/J3UWtzWSkT">Discord</ExternalLink>.

-All documentation content is licensed under the permissive Creative Commons Attribution 3.0 (<ExternalLink href="https://creativecommons.org/licenses/by/3.0/">CC BY 3.0</ExternalLink>) license, with attribution to *"Vahera Studios, LLC and the community"* unless otherwise noted.
+All documentation content is licensed under the permissive Creative Commons Attribution 3.0 (<ExternalLink href="https://creativecommons.org/licenses/by/3.0/">CC BY 3.0</ExternalLink>) license, with attribution to *"Crater Crash Studios, LLC and the community"* unless otherwise noted.

 ***Have fun reading and making games with Orchestrator!***